CityFlyer Express: Code-sharing with British Airways

 Meanwhile, the code share agreement had resulted in several complaints being lodged with British Airways by customers expecting a BA flight and the BA product.

-BA proposed a solution to this by offering CityFlyer a franchise agreement, which it accepted.
+BA proposed a solution to this by offering CityFlyer a franchise agreement, which was accepted.
 This occasion marked the conclusion of the first-ever franchise agreement between British Airways and another airline.
 It also marked the conclusion of the first franchise agreement in the UK airline industry.
 Under this arrangement the CityFlyer aircraft would be painted in full BA livery with interiors and cabin layout conforming to BA's contemporary, standard two-class European product.
 Staff would wear BA uniforms and all flights would operate under BA flight numbers.
 British Airways itself would take over CityFlyer's marketing and handle all reservations on its behalf.
 To all intents and purposes, CityFlyer Express would present itself and trade as British Airways.

-The deal came into effect in June 1993.
+The deal came into effect in August 1993 and British Airways Express brand adopted.

-Further expansion

 The franchise agreement allowed CityFlyer Express to take advantage of the UK flag carrier's marketing clout, pricing power as well as its global distribution system (GDS) and worldwide sales force.